seanorourke7/RPSLS/README.md

 The Game page is laid out in an intuitive way with five buttons representing the users choice and animated text inviting the user to 'Choose a Weapon'.

 Once the user interacts with the game and 'Chooses a Weapon' the cpu will automatically generate a counter weapon.
 Both weapons are displayed side by side above the buttons.
-An alert will let the user know if they have won, lost or drawn.
+An alert box and a sound will let the user know if they have won, lost or drawn.
 This alert also explains the reason ie:"Rock crushes Scissors".

 A score display will increment scores for the player and the CPU.
 This is located above the display area for the user and cpu choices.
+Once a score of 10 is reached a winer is declared and the game restarts.

 The logo at the top of the page will react on hover and bring the user to the home page.

 There are sound alerts unique to each button and a different sound will play if the player wins, loses or draws.

 ## Design